arijitnoobstar/tech-articles/README.md

 >  #### [The metaverse is the next venue for body dysmorphia online](https://www.technologyreview.com/2021/11/16/1040174/facebook-metaverse-body-dysmorphia/). *(By [Tanya Basu](https://www.technologyreview.com/author/tanya-basu/), MIT Technology Review, 16th Nov 2021)*
 >  Of the many novel aspects of the Metaverse, Tanya brings to light the issue of body image problems from metaverse avatars.
 She highlights how accurate third-person view avatars of oneself can worsen body image issues and how inaccurate avatars may perpetuate unattainable standards of beauty.

+### Possibilities of the Metaverse

+>  #### [Can humanity be recreated in the metaverse?](https://venturebeat.com/2022/06/18/can-humanity-be-recreated-in-the-metaverse/?__vfz=medium%3Dstandalone_content_recirculation_with_ads). *(By [Tom Graham](https://venturebeat.com/author/tom-graham/), VentureBeat, 18th Jun 2022)*
+>  Tom explains the concept of hyperreality and how it blurs the line between reality and virtual tools.
+He expresses an optimistic view of how generative AI can be used to design a hyperreal metaverse in the next decade, one that extends beyond gaming and entertainment.

 ## Social Media